speedment/jpa-streamer-demo/README.md

  280 EMPIRE MALKOVICH          G     177
 ```

-### PagingDemo
+### PaginationDemo
-[PagingDemo](src/main/java/com/speedment/jpastreamer/demo/PagingDemo.java) demonstrates how to serve a page request from a GUI or a similar application.
+[PaginationDemo](src/main/java/com/speedment/jpastreamer/demo/PaginationDemo.java) demonstrates how to serve a page request from a GUI or a similar application.

 ```java
 return jpaStreamer.stream(Film.class)